• About Lovely Etc.

 How to easily transfer lettering and designs onto any surface

-Today I want to share another quick tip that will help simplify so many of your DIY project ideas.
+Today I want to share another quick tip that will help simplify so many of your DIY projects.
 This is one of my favorite, no cost, DIY tricks that I find myself using constantly.

 This is a super simple method for transferring lettering and designs onto any surface including wood, walls, painted furniture, signs, and more.
 I have used this method many, many times for all types of projects (scroll to the bottom for a ton of project ideas).